 - CMS has published a guide outlining documentation requirements for audit preparation: EHR Incentive Programs Supporting Documentation for Audits (PDF, 316 KB) This is a very helpful resource to consult as you a prepare and submit an EHRIP application, and should be saved along with the documentation materials supporting the attestation.

-- At the 10/20/14 Vermont Blueprint for Health Conference, Vermont PIP/EHR Incentive Program Auditor Heather EJ Kendall gave a presentation onVermont Medicaid EHR Incentive Program Audits.
+- At the 10/20/14 Vermont Blueprint for Health Conference, Vermont PIP/EHR Incentive Program Auditor Heather Kendall gave a presentation onVermont Medicaid EHR Incentive Program Audits.
 You can download her presentation here.

 Returning a VT PIP/EHRIP Payment